adrelanos/aeternity-wiki/Aeternity-Team.md

 ## Louis Chang <a target="_blank" href="https://twitter.com/louissschang"><img alt="Twitter" src="https://cdn1.iconfinder.com/data/icons/logotypes/32/twitter-128.png" height="24" /></a> <a target="_blank" href="https://uk.linkedin.com/in/louisc"><img alt="Linkedin" src="https://static.licdn.com/scds/common/u/images/logos/favicons/v1/favicon.ico" height="24" /></a>
 #### Creative Advisor

-Louis Chang is Co-founder and Creative Director of Proof of Work, The first creative design and communication agency working specifically with Blockchain companies.
+Louis Chang is a Co-founder and Creative Director of Proof of Work, The first of creative design and communication agency working specifically with Blockchain companies.
 Particularly interested in Human computer interaction, design, education and behavioural patterns.
-Louis has a 12 year creative pedigree working for agencies such as Ogilvy, Saatchi and Saatchi, Blast Radius and JWT.
+Louis has been a creative pedigree working for agencies such as Ogilvy, Saatchi and Saatchi, Blast Radius and JWT in 12 years.
 <table></table>

 ***